Implementation examples Java Spring

 When you store a shopper's payment details, you must store the token with a unique shopper reference.
 This shopper reference must be unique to each shopper, because we use it to associate the token with the shopper.

 By default, shopper references and tokens can only be used with one merchant account.
 If your company account has multiple merchant accounts, you can enable the Token Groups feature which shares shopper references and their associated tokens between your merchant accounts.
-Contact Support Team and ask to enable the feature.
+Contact our Support Team to enable the feature.

 If you are not fully PCI DSS compliant, we recommend that you use Adyen tokens to make payments and limit your PCI scope.